elicontreras91/portfolio/README.md

 # Researcher & data scientist

-#### Main digital products I've worked in:
+### Main digital products I've worked in:
-##### Alert against racism (2024)
-- Digital platform where citizens can report cases of racism and request legal and psychological assistance.
-I participated as a project manager at the final stage of the development
+#### Alert against racism (2024).
+Digital platform where citizens can report cases of racism and request legal and psychological assistance.
+I participated as a project manager at the final stage of the development.
-##### Digital request platform of the Peruvian State Facilita Perú (facilita.gob.pe)
-- Created at the beginning of the pandemic to address a significant need in public entities: the digitization of their procedures and services.
+#### Digital request platform of the Peruvian State, Facilita Perú (2021-2023).
+Created at the beginning of the pandemic to address a significant need in public entities: the digitization of their procedures and services.
 Facilita primarily focuses on rural public entities with low connectivity.
-##### Gob.pe
-- Digital platform that integrates all government information and services, similar to Gov.uk.
+#### Gob.pe (2022-2023).
+Digital platform that integrates all government information and services, similar to Gov.uk.
-#### Digital enrollment platform (plataforma.matriculadigital.pe)
-- Digital platform developed with the Ministry of Education to facilitate the digital enrollment process in public schools
+#### Digital enrollment platform (2021).
+Digital platform developed with the Ministry of Education to facilitate the digital enrollment process in public schools.

 ## Data & research projects